stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[39:01]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2341s) **Bob:**
 Well, I mean, I think the way that that will happen for a lot of retail is that they're not gonna have their hands on directly.
 It'll all be through these instruments.
 So their experience is just, oh yeah, I've got a brokerage account and there's those in it as well, but they kind of, they look indistinguishable to, you know, to commodities or equities or bonds or anything else.

 It's just, yeah, there's some more financial instruments and then you go.
 So I think that's your sort of speculative retail, you know, crypto as an investment people.
-What I think is gonna be more interesting to watch is sort of the payments side, you know, especially with the Stripe project there, you know, if you get to a place where lots of just regular payment flows can be using crypto rather than fiat, that's really interesting, you know, that you can start getting real velocity of non-speculative use because everything really at this point has pretty much been speculation or, you know, a little bit of payments, but not really any large volume of payments, you know, early on it's like, you know, buy your coffee with Bitcoin and that didn't last very long and that kind of hasn't really come back.
-But really with the stable coins and these large, you know, integrations, you know, like PayPal as well, you know, PayPal are doing things, MasterCard have announced stuff.
+What I think is gonna be more interesting to watch is sort of the payments side, you know, especially with the [Stripe project](https://tempo.xyz/) there, you know, if you get to a place where lots of just regular payment flows can be using crypto rather than fiat, that's really interesting, you know, that you can start getting real velocity of non-speculative use.

+Because everything really at this point has pretty much been speculation or, you know, a little bit of payments, but not really any large volume of payments, you know, early on it's like, you know, buy your coffee with Bitcoin and that didn't last very long and that kind of hasn't really come back.
+But really with the stablecoins and these large, you know, integrations, you know, like PayPal as well, you know, [PayPal are doing things](https://www.paypal.com/us/digital-wallet/manage-money/crypto/pyusd), MasterCard have [announced stuff](https://www.mastercard.com/global/en/business/payments/consumer-payments/next-gen-payments/digital-asset-solutions.html).
 I'm sure, you know, all of these payment rails are gonna be joining in on the game and that really changes things.

 [[40:45]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2445s) **Victor:**
-Yeah, and one question, like, are we going to DevConnect?
+Yeah, and one question, like, are we going to [DevConnect](https://devconnect.org/)?
 I know me and [Bob]({{ '/people/bob-summerwill/' | relative_url }}) have already bought our tickets.
 [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), you're the holdout.

 Can I get a commitment?

 [[40:54]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2454s) **Kieren:**
-I'm still a problem.
+I'm still a probable.
 One, I've never been to Argentina.
 I really do wanna go.

 But...